Aden-Q/cmu-15-445/projects/project3/README.md

 +   Phase #1: Build
     +   Scan the outer relation and populate a hash table using the hash function on the join attributes.
     +   Each hash table entry is a pair of `<Key, Value>`, for which the `Key` is hashed value of the attributes to be joined on, and the `Value` may vary per implementation.
 In my implementation, it is a collection of full tuples.
 We may also store a tuple identifier (`RID` for example) in order to reduce the space overhead.
-However, there will be an extra search time overhead to fetch a tuple in the outer table for each comparision.
+However, there will be an extra search time overhead to fetch a tuple in the outer table for each comparison.
 +   Phase #2: Probe
     +   Scan the inner relation and use the same hash function on each tuple to jump to a location in the hash table (which is previously built), do a brute force search to find a match.

 Optimization approach: We may use a **Bloom Filter** to pre-filter out some keys before actually doing probing.

 **Note**: Currently in my implementation, a hash join can only be performed on a single join attribute. **It is not my fault.
 That is due to the signature of the `HashJoinPlanNode` constructor.
-The constructor only accepts two `AbstractExpression` insead of vectors of `AbstractExpression`. **
+The constructor only accepts two `AbstractExpression` instead of vectors of `AbstractExpression`. **

 **Aggregation**